Hands-on Review of the Outdoor Research Furio Jacket

 Riding out the runnout zone in the cold shade on a north facing aspect in the San Juan mountains.

-At a retail price of $375, the Furio is the most affordable jacket in this year's review.
+The Furio is one of the most affordable jackets in this year's review.
 We believe that the use of Paclite on much of the inside, rather than using standard 3-layer GORE-TEX throughout, surely helped keep this number down.
-While it wasn't the highest rated jacket in our review, we still thought it was unique enough to award a Top Pick, and for this price, we think it presents a great value.
+While it wasn't the highest-rated jacket in our review, we still thought it was unique enough to award a Top Pick, and for this price, we think it presents a great value.

 The moment one stops moving it makes sense to close up the vents and raise the hood to protect the body against chilling down too quickly.
 For this reason the ease of use of all the zippers is critical to the pleasant function of a hardshell jacket.